SUBSCRIBE

 When mentioning a giant space turtle, many might immediately assume I’m talking about The Great A’Tuin, the giant turtle from the Discworld novels that carry four elephants on its back.
 Well, there is another giant turtle IT fans should know about called Maturin.

-It is explained that, just like IT, Maturin is an interdimensional being who resides in the Macroverse.
-Unlike IT, Maturin is a kind and benevolent creature who is constantly sleeping and rarely comes out of his shell.
-On one occasion, Maturin began developing a stomach ache which made him vomit out the universe.
+Just like IT, Maturin is an interdimensional being who resides in the Macroverse.
+Unlike IT, Maturin is a kind and benevolent creature who constantly sleeps and rarely comes out of his shell.
+On one occasion, Maturin began developing a stomach ache, making him vomit out the universe.

 Where IT revels in chaos and consumption, Maturin is a creator and believes in helping those in need, as he did in the IT novel when advising young William Denbrough on how to defeat IT.